SAP/spartacus-docs/_pages/install/integrations/cdc-integration.md

         ...
     ```

-    The following is the summary of the parameters of the `GigyaModule`:
+    The following is the summary of the parameters of the `CdcModule`:

     • **baseSite** – This refers to the CMS Site to which the Customer Data Cloud Site configuration should be applied to.
 The same should be configured in the SAP Commerce Cloud Backoffice as well.